Career guidance that goes beyond generic advice.

 Questions people ask before choosing career guidance

-Future Career School serves students, graduates, and professionals.
+Future Career School serves students, freshers, and working professionals.
 It is useful when you need clearer direction, better skill-path decisions, or a more practical next step than generic advice.

-In practice, people often use career guidance, career counselling, career coaching, and career strategy to mean the same thing: they want clearer decisions and stronger skill direction.
+In practice, people often use career guidance, career counselling, career coaching, career strategy, and other close variants to mean the same practical thing: they want clearer decisions and stronger skill direction.
 The useful difference is not the label.
 It is whether the guidance helps you avoid low-growth decisions and move toward higher-value skills, proof of work, income growth, and achieving earlier financial freedom.

 Yes.
 The career and skill assessments are fully free.
 They can be described as updated, practical, and AI-powered.
 Many providers charge thousands for outdated or impractical assessments; these are meant to be a stronger free starting layer instead.